Electronic paper: Microencapsulated electrophoretic display

 This used tiny microcapsules filled with electrically charged white particles suspended in a colored oil.
 In early versions, the underlying circuitry controlled whether the white particles were at the top of the capsule (so it looked white to the viewer) or at the bottom of the capsule (so the viewer saw the color of the oil).
 This was essentially a reintroduction of the well-known electrophoretic display technology, but microcapsules meant the display could be made on flexible plastic sheets instead of glass.

 One early version of the electronic paper consists of a sheet of very small transparent capsules, each about 40 micrometers across.
 Each capsule contains an oily solution containing black dye (the electronic ink), with numerous white titanium dioxide particles suspended within.
 The particles are slightly negatively charged, and each one is naturally white.

 The screen holds microcapsules in a layer of liquid polymer, sandwiched between two arrays of electrodes, the upper of which is transparent.
 The two arrays are aligned to divide the sheet into pixels, and each pixel corresponds to a pair of electrodes situated on either side of the sheet.
 The sheet is laminated with transparent plastic for protection, resulting in an overall thickness of 80 micrometers, or twice that of ordinary paper.

 The network of electrodes connects to display circuitry, which turns the electronic ink 'on' and 'off' at specific pixels by applying a voltage to specific electrode pairs.
 A negative charge to the surface electrode repels the particles to the bottom of local capsules, forcing the black dye to the surface and turning the pixel black.
 Reversing the voltage has the opposite effect.
 It forces the particles to the surface, turning the pixel white.
 A more recent implementation of this concept requires only one layer of electrodes beneath the microcapsules.
 These are commercially referred to as Active Matrix Electrophoretic Displays (AMEPD).

+Reflective LCD

+This technology is similar to common LCD while the backlight panel is substituted by a reflective surface.

+A comparable technology is also obtainable in backlight LCDs by software or hardware deactivating the backlight control.